xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     A state with a determined SCR is a spring.

 To start developing recipes, one must first determine the 'springs' in the state machine.
+In practical applications, it requires a very detailed and subtle investigation to determine spring states.
+A safe approach is to consider only the initial state as an initial spring.

 Any spring 'h' with a linear state successor 'i' can be used to develop the simplest form of a recipe 'op(i)( SCR(h) )'.
 Along linear states, there is always only one distinct entry action.
 Thus recipes can be developed through an iterative process.
 Using the previous recipe, the current operation may be used to develop the recipe for the current state.

 DEFINITION: Accumulation